Final JFK Assassination Files Due To Be Released

 During the 2016 presidential campaign, Trump himself has accused the father of Sen. Ted Cruz, R-Texas, of associating with Oswald, citing a cover run by the National Enquirer tabloid.

-Most of the newly released files are believ to be CIA and FBI documents.
+Most of the newly released files are believed to be CIA and FBI documents.